 Mori says that in competitions, there are more opportunities to collaborate with other departments in order to create new value.

-Mori: "Since 2021, we have been focusing on social good activities, and in collaboration with our in-house social good team, we are proposing inclusive participation experience programs.
-In addition, recently, there has been an increase in PFI (Private Finance Initiative) projects in which private companies are responsible for the total production of facilities from design to operation, and collaboration with the displays design team is becoming increasingly important."
+Mori: "Since 2021, our company has been focusing on social good activities, and we are working with our in-house social good team to propose inclusive participation experience programs.
+Recently, we have seen an increase in PFI (Private Finance Initiative) projects, where private companies handle everything from facility design to operation, so collaboration with displays design team is becoming increasingly important."

-Mori: "The Hamamatsu Science Museum, for which we were entrusted with everything from facility renovation design to operation using the DBO method (※), was an extremely challenging project, taking just a year and a half from schematic design to completion.
-However, because displays design and operation plan were carried out in parallel, we were able to reflect the opinions of the intended operators in displays design.
+Mori: "The Hamamatsu Science Museum, for which we were commissioned to handle everything from design to operation of the facility renovation using the DBO method (*), was an extremely challenging project, with only a year and a half from schematic design to completion.
+However, because displays design and operational plan proceeded in parallel, we were able to reflect the opinions of the prospective operators in displays design."

-Even now, I am involved in operations as a person in charge at the head office, but I feel a strong attachment to a facility that I was involved in from the planning stage.
-At Hamamatsu Science Museum, we aim to create a space where children can think independently while trying out various things.
-Therefore, after the opening, there was a period when various adjustments had to be made, but the staff made good use of displays and are working hard every day to make them even better."
+I'm still involved in the operation as a person in charge at Head Office office, and I've grown attached to the facility that I was involved in from the planning stage.
+At the Hamamatsu Science Museum, we aim to create a place where children can think for themselves by trying out various things.
+So, there was a period after the opening when we had to make various adjustments, but the staff members have made good use of displays and are working every day to make them even better."

 What Mori valued in the PPP project was the voices of visitors and staff.

-Mori: "Our company is professional in displays, but to make a facility even better, we think the perspectives of visitors and the staff who work hard on the ground every day are very important.
-Hamamatsu Science Museum is planning to renew its displays next year, and the staff are taking the lead in planning improvements to displays displays new displays to better realize the original concept, based on visitor movements and past activities over the four years since the museum opened.
+Mori: "Our company is a professional in displays, but we believe that the perspectives of visitors and the staff who are constantly working to improve things on-site are very important in order to make the facility even better.
+Hamamatsu Science Museum is preparing to update displays displays next year, and the staff are taking the lead in planning improvements to displays and new displays to realize the original concept in the best possible way, based on visitor trends and activities over the past four years since the museum opened."

-We listen to the opinions of our customers and staff and incorporate them into our next displays.
-We believe that the ability to grow the facility while passing the baton from designer to staff is a strength unique to NOMURA, which has always pursued spatial revitalization."
+We listen to the voices of our customers and staff and reflect them in our next displays.
+I believe that being able to grow the facility by passing the baton from designers to staff is a strength unique to NOMURA Co.,Ltd., which has always pursued the revitalization of spaces."

 Incorporating a marketing perspective into cultural facilities and making it the cornerstone of PPP

-Mori joined the company as its first female sales representative in 1989.
-After working in sales for about five years, including at displays for major manufacturers, she moved to the Cultural Environment Research Institute, NOMURA 's think tank, and then switched to a planning position.
+In 1989, Mori joined the company as its first female sales representative.
+She worked in sales for about five years, handling displays for major manufacturers, before transferring to the Cultural Environment Research Institute, NOMURA Co.,Ltd. 's think tank, and simultaneously transitioning to a planner role.

-In addition to examining the functions and social roles of museums, I also experienced research work.
-In my research, I worked with museums on collaborative research and evaluated how visitors used displays, striving to understand the gap between the sender's intentions and the needs of visitors.
-I learned that simply changing a small part of displays can dramatically change the reaction of visitors, which I think was a valuable experience."
+In addition to examining the functions and social roles of museums, I also gained experience in research.
+In my research work, I collaborated with museums and evaluated how visitors use displays, striving to understand the gap between the creators' intentions and the needs of visitors.
+I believe I had a valuable experience, such as learning that even small adjustments to displays can dramatically change visitors' reactions."

 In 2002, he also took on the challenge of full-scale marketing research.
 It is said that this was an unusual initiative for a cultural facility at the time.